VictorKanyili/Linux-Automated-Backup-Script/README.md

 Save the script and exit the nano editor

-Run the script to test it by running this command:
+Next is to test the script by running this command:
 ```bash
 ./backup.sh
 ```

-You should see a log message printed to the terminal confirming the backup was created, something like *SUCCESS: Backup created -> /home/.../backups/backup_2026-06-05_14-30-22.tar.gz*
+A log message is printed to the terminal confirming the backup was created, something like *SUCCESS: Backup created -> /home/.../backups/backup_2026-06-05_14-30-22.tar.gz*

-Confirm the archive exists in your backups folder by running:
+Confirm the archive exists in the backups folder by running:

 ```bash
 ls ~/backup_project/backups/
 ```
-You should see a file named backup_ followed by the day's date and time, ending in .tar.gz.
+A file named backup_ followed by the day's date and time, ending in .tar.gz should be seen.

 ![Image](https://learn.nextwork.org/joyful_turquoise_jolly_manatee/uploads/caf37fbf-1c43-4755-ae48-7edde46e07c1_a1byrvlg)